 The mark of IP is used to denote a course in progress.

 Students in the College of Liberal Arts and Sciences have the option of taking elective courses P/N (Pass/Nonpass) with the permission of the course instructor and/or the department offering the course.
-You may register for the P/N grading option beginning the first day of classes up to the last day for undergraduates to add a course (date listed on the Registrar’s Academic Deadlines calendar).
+You may register for the P/N grading option beginning the first day of classes up to the "last day for undergraduates to add or change to P-N or audit status" as listed on the Registrar’s Academic Calendar for semester-length courses, or the "last day to add without dean's approval" listed on the Course Deadlines page for an individual course.

 To take a class P/N, first ask the course instructor if he/she allows P/N grading.
-Then, print a grading option form (or pick one up in 120 Schaeffer Hall) and have both your academic advisor and the course instructor sign it.
-Submit the completed form to the Registrar’s Service Center, 17 Calvin Hall, before the published deadline.
+Then, print a grading option form and have both your academic advisor and the course instructor sign it.
+Submit the completed form to the Registrar’s Service Center, 17 Calvin Hall, by 4:30 pm on the published deadline.
 You may not change your P/N registration after the deadline.

 P/N course policies: